-ED PRATT – I hold a first class honours degree in Sports Therapy and an MSc in Sport and Exercise Medicine.
-I currently split my time between clinical work and working as a part-time lecturer at Leeds Beckett University on the Sports Therapy programmes.
+Ed Pratt (Owner / Clinical Lead) – I hold a first class honours degree in Sports Therapy and an MSc in Sport and Exercise Medicine.
+I currently split my time between clinical work, managing the business and lecturing at Leeds Trinity University on the Sports Therapy & Rehabilitation programme.

 After a period working for another Sports Therapy company, I started Ed Pratt Sports Therapy in 2010 and have had the pleasure of working with some exceptional people and athletes.
 I believe in treating everyone as an individual, no two people or injuries are the same and this needs to be reflected in the rehabilitation.